Walmart Inc. (NYSE:WMT) Shares Sold by Richard C. Young & CO. LTD.

 Richard C. Young & CO.
-LTD. lessened its stake in shares of Walmart Inc. (NYSE:WMT) by 0.4% during the third quarter, Holdings Channel.com reports.
-The fund owned 71,149 shares of the retailer’s stock after selling 305 shares during the period.
+LTD. trimmed its stake in shares of Walmart Inc. (NYSE:WMT) by 0.4% in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 71,149 shares of the retailer’s stock after selling 305 shares during the quarter.
 Richard C. Young & CO.
-LTD.’s holdings in Walmart were worth $9,917,000 at the end of the most recent reporting period.
+LTD.’s holdings in Walmart were worth $9,917,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors also recently bought and sold shares of the company.
-Guidance Point Advisors LLC acquired a new position in shares of Walmart during the third quarter valued at approximately $30,000.
-Mizuho Securities Co.
-Ltd. grew its position in Walmart by 360.0% in the third quarter.
-Mizuho Securities Co.
-Ltd. now owns 253 shares of the retailer’s stock worth $35,000 after buying an additional 198 shares during the last quarter.
-Atlantic Trust LLC acquired a new position in Walmart in the second quarter worth approximately $40,000.
-Spectrum Management Group LLC grew its position in Walmart by 64.2% in the third quarter.
-Spectrum Management Group LLC now owns 312 shares of the retailer’s stock worth $43,000 after buying an additional 122 shares during the last quarter.
-Finally, Macroview Investment Management LLC grew its position in Walmart by 513.5% in the third quarter.
-Macroview Investment Management LLC now owns 319 shares of the retailer’s stock worth $44,000 after buying an additional 267 shares during the last quarter.
-Institutional investors and hedge funds own 30.87% of the company’s stock.
+A number of other institutional investors and hedge funds also recently added to or reduced their stakes in the stock.
+Hemenway Trust Co LLC grew its stake in Walmart by 4.1% during the 3rd quarter.
+Hemenway Trust Co LLC now owns 19,357 shares of the retailer’s stock worth $2,698,000 after purchasing an additional 755 shares in the last quarter.
+Venturi Wealth Management LLC grew its stake in Walmart by 13.5% during the 3rd quarter.
+Venturi Wealth Management LLC now owns 82,339 shares of the retailer’s stock worth $11,476,000 after purchasing an additional 9,778 shares in the last quarter.
+OLD Point Trust & Financial Services N A acquired a new position in Walmart during the 3rd quarter worth $214,000.
+AGF Investments Inc. grew its stake in Walmart by 45.0% during the 3rd quarter.
+AGF Investments Inc. now owns 506,246 shares of the retailer’s stock worth $70,561,000 after purchasing an additional 157,032 shares in the last quarter.
+Finally, Mutual of America Capital Management LLC grew its stake in Walmart by 3.1% during the 3rd quarter.
+Mutual of America Capital Management LLC now owns 196,680 shares of the retailer’s stock worth $27,413,000 after purchasing an additional 5,826 shares in the last quarter.
+30.87% of the stock is owned by hedge funds and other institutional investors.

 Walmart (NYSE:WMT) last released its earnings results on Tuesday, November 16th.
-The retailer reported $1.45 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.39 by $0.06.
-The firm had revenue of $140.50 billion during the quarter, compared to analyst estimates of $134.26 billion.
-Walmart had a net margin of 1.40% and a return on equity of 20.30%.
-The business’s revenue was up 4.3% on a year-over-year basis.
-During the same quarter in the previous year, the business earned $1.34 EPS.
-As a group, analysts forecast that Walmart Inc. will post 6.41 EPS for the current fiscal year.
+The retailer reported $1.45 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.39 by $0.06.
+Walmart had a return on equity of 20.30% and a net margin of 1.40%.
+The company had revenue of $140.50 billion for the quarter, compared to analysts’ expectations of $134.26 billion.
+During the same quarter in the previous year, the firm posted $1.34 EPS.
+The firm’s quarterly revenue was up 4.3% on a year-over-year basis.
+Equities analysts forecast that Walmart Inc. will post 6.41 earnings per share for the current fiscal year.

+In related news, Director S Robson Walton sold 414,729 shares of the company’s stock in a transaction that occurred on Monday, November 29th.
+The stock was sold at an average price of $143.16, for a total value of $59,372,603.64.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+Also, CEO C Douglas Mcmillon sold 9,708 shares of the company’s stock in a transaction that occurred on Thursday, October 28th.
+The stock was sold at an average price of $148.40, for a total value of $1,440,667.20.
+The disclosure for this sale can be found here.
+Insiders have sold a total of 8,104,124 shares of company stock worth $1,133,014,546 in the last quarter.
+48.44% of the stock is currently owned by insiders.

 Walmart, Inc engages in retail and wholesale business.
 The Company offers an assortment of merchandise and services at everyday low prices.
 It operates through the following business segments: Walmart U.S., Walmart International, and Sam’s Club.
 The Walmart U.S. segment operates as a merchandiser of consumer products, operating under the Walmart, Wal-Mart, and Walmart Neighborhood Market brands, as well as walmart.com and other eCommerce brands.